 As the NHS website warns, magnesium is a laxative, which was not the kind of revolution I was looking for.

-Of course that might not fix your period pain, but I do think it is worth a try.
+Of course magnesium might not fix your period pain, but it's worth a try.

-I have noticed more and more women taking magnesium, often on the advice of their doctor - just keep your dose low and check with a pharmacist that there are no interactions if you are on any medication.
+Just keep your dose low, or use a spray, and check with a pharmacist that there are no interactions if you are on any medication.

-And if you can't fix your period pain with magnesium or a few painkillers please see your doctor - get a new one if they are unsympathetic.
+If you can't fix your period pain with magnesium or a few painkillers please see your doctor.
+Get a new one if they are unsympathetic.
 Women's pain, including period pain, should not be seen as inevitable.